Elmwood School (Ottawa): Philosophy of education

 Elmwood is the only school in Ottawa to offer all three International Baccalaureate programs.
 The PYP, MYP and DP offers a continuum of high quality education that encourages international-mindedness and a positive attitude to learning.
 The three programs form a coherent sequence of education by promoting the education of the whole person through an emphasis on intellectual, personal, emotional and social growth.
 The programs are inquiry based and concept driven rather than content driven and are examples of best practices in education.
 This approach is based on constructivism learning theory which argues that humans generate knowledge and meaning from their experiences.

 In all three programs, the education of the whole person is manifested through all domains of knowledge, involving the major traditions of learning in languages, humanities, sciences, mathematics and the arts.

 Facts and statistics

 Over the past decade, Elmwood School has excelled in math and science.
 More than 50% of Elmwood's graduates go on to study math, science and engineering at university.
 This is significant considering that although women now account for a majority of undergraduate students at Canadian universities, female enrolment in engineering, math and science faculties has never exceeded 20%.

-Elmwood has long been recognized as a globally diverse learning community.
-Elmwood's students represent more than 30 different nationalities and many say that one of Elmwood's paramount strengths is its diversity and cultural inclusivity.
-Elmwood is known for educating children of political and diplomatic figures.
-Roughly 20% of the student population are members of the diplomatic community.
+Elmwood's students represent more than 30 different nationalities.
+Roughly 20% of the student population are children of members of the diplomatic community.

-Academic program

-Elmwood's high academic standards, small class sizes and multicultural student base combine to create a unique learning environment.
-Elmwood's faculty draws on best practices, specific to all girls' education, as they challenge students to be principled, knowledgeable and reflective lifelong learners.

-Elmwood regularly surpasses the Ontario Ministry of Education and International Baccalaureate curriculum guidelines and enhances students' learning through field trips, guest speakers, co-curricular activities, and individual opportunities for leadership.